Huegoxaga/notes/cloud-services/aws.md

   - `GraphQL` APIs are implemented by `AWS AppSync` (a managed GraphQL service)
   - `REST` APIs are implemented by `API Gateway`
 - run `amplify console` to open Amplify Console
+  - run `amplify console <Resource>` to open console for a specific resource
 - run `amplify status` check the status of running services
 - run `amplify delete` delete all the environments of the project from the cloud and wipe out all the local files created by Amplify CLI
+- run `amplify remove <Resource>` to remove local files related to existing backend services
 - run `amplify help` to see more options

 ## Amazon Certificate Manager